dojo/framework/src/stores/README.md

 });
 ```

  *Important:* Access to state root is not permitted and will throw an error, for example `get(path('/'))`.
 This applies for `Operations` also, it is not possible to create an operation that will update the state root.
+Best practices with @dojo/stores mean touching the smallest part of the store as is necessary.

 ##### Asynchronous Commands